 Contract logistics is mainly used by big market players who already have a vast supply chain network serving hundreds of people in the eCommerce ecosystem.
 They use it mainly for bulk product transportation from one warehouse to another.

-In today’s eCommerce environment, contract logistics companies operate by organizing, managing and planning transportation requirements.
-Since they maintain tight relationships with significant freight carriers, they are able to bargain for lower transportation costs which benefits merchants.
+In today’s eCommerce environment, contract logistics companies operate by organizing, managing, and planning transportation requirements.
+Since they maintain tight relationships with significant freight carriers, they are able to bargain for lower transportation costs which benefit merchants.
 Additionally, they assist in route planning that is optimized for better shipping speed at a lower cost.

 According to Verified Market Research, the Contract Logistics Market was valued at USD 203.40 billion in 2018 and is anticipated to increase at a CAGR of 4.80 percent from 2019 to 2026 to reach USD 296.52 billion.